apoz/flash-cards/Terraform.md

 ```
 If not default value is specified and the value is not set, the user will be prompted to include a value when running apply.

-The values can be specified with the following syntax:
+The values can be specified with the following syntax in the CLI:
 ```
-terraform plan -var "server_port=8080
+terraform plan -var "server_port=8080"
 ```
+... or with a environment variable of the form `TF_VAR_<var_name>`
+... or with a `.tfvars` file.

 The reference to access the value of a variable is:
 ```